aspose-total-cloud/Aspose.Total-Products/total/en/net/conversion/ppsm-to-dot/_index.md

 ---title: Convert PowerPoint to DOT, PPSM to DOT FREE Converter or Net SDKdescription: Free Conversion of PPSM to DOT by using Net Cloud APIs & SDKs.
-Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---
+Also Create, Edit & Render Microsoft PowerPoint documents in the Cloud.---